 While there are obviously no guarantees, the majority of people do not fall unless they want to.
 However, this is a water sport so you should be prepared to get wet and have an adventurous time.

-Its not.
+Its really not.
 This may be the most common misconception we battle every day.
-The lakes of Acadia are perfect for swimming and water temps frequently get up into the upper 70s.
-While the bay is certainly more refreshing, our full length wet suits and booties (included free in the cost of any trip) are very high-quality and will prevent you from getting cold…in fact you may get a little hot.
+The lakes of Acadia are PERFECT for swimming and summer water temps frequently get up into the upper 70s.
+While the bay is certainly more refreshing, our full length wet suits and booties (included free in the cost of any trip) are very high-quality and …in fact you may get a little hot wearing one.
 Regardless, we are always happy to provide a wetsuit for any reason, to any venue, and at any time of the year if that is what you prefer.

 You do not have to wear a wetsuit unless air and water conditions would make it unsafe go without one.
-However, if on the ocean, we HIGHLY recommend one if you worry about falling in.
+However, if on the ocean, we recommend one if you worry about falling in or are skiddish about being cold.
 You can always jump in the water if you start to get hot.
-For lake trips, they are not necessary at all.
+For lake trips, they are not necessary at all and unless its spring time or a random chilly day, will likely try our best to talk you out of it.

 Ideally, you want to come already dressed to get wet.
 We do have a changing room at the shop, but there are no facilities at the launch spots.
 It is also helpful to bring a towel and simple change of clothes for after the trip.

 Not at all.
 If you are a novice we do recommend going on a trip rather than renting.
 No previous experience is necessary to go on our trips and you get a solid foundation from our professional coaches.
-If you are worried about holding up others in a group, consider a more customized private trip which can focus more on instruction and move at your pace.
+The majority of our trips are run private and allows us to focus more on you, personalized instruction and moving at your pace.